+Course Number Course Title Credits

+ARHU500S Psychology of Film 2

-ARHU510S Theories of Adaptation: Playwrights & Screenwriters 3
+Theories of Adaptation: Playwrights &

+ARHU510S Screenwriters 3

 ARHU520S Ethics of Video Games 3

 ARHU540S Critical Writing 3

 ARHU550S Drawing Technique for Storyboarding 3

 ARHU560S Theories of Cinema 3

-ARHU500S Psychology of Film 2

 Cinema Studies introduces students to the evolution of the motion picture industry from its inceptions.
 Students will be given a thorough creative, technological and industrial view of the art of filmmaking from historical and theoretical viewpoints.
 While this course focuses primarily on American film history, the impact of international film industries and its filmmakers is given due analysis.